Roles, rights & responsibilities

 - Comply with occupational health and safety requirements and orders.

 Whether a business is large or small, the law requires that it be a safe and healthy place to work.
-If you are an employer, it is your responsibility to ensure a healthy and safe workplace.
+If you are an employer, it is your responsibility to ensure a physically and psychologically healthy and safe workplace.

 Your responsibilities

-- Establish a valid occupational health and safety program.
+- Establish and maintain an occupational health and safety program.

-- Train your employees to do their work safely and provide proper supervision.
+- Train your employees to do their work safely.

-- Provide supervisors with the necessary support and training to carry out health and safety responsibilities.
+- Provide proper supervision and ensure supervisors have the necessary support and training to carry out health and safety responsibilities.

 - Ensure adequate first aid equipment, supplies, and trained attendants are on site to handle injuries.